 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org

 In case of overdose, call the poison control helpline at 1-800-222-1222.
 Information is also available online at https://www.poisonhelp.org/help.
 If the victim has collapsed, had a seizure, has trouble breathing, or can't be awakened, immediately call emergency services at 911.

 What other information should I know?

 Children are especially sensitive to an overdose, so keep the medication out of the reach of children.

 Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain lab tests to check your response to chloroquine phosphate.
+Your doctor may order certain lab tests and electrocardiograms (EKG, a test to monitor your heart rate and rhythm) to check your response to chloroquine phosphate.
 Your doctor will also test your reflexes to see if you have muscle weakness that may be caused by the drug.